 Driveway Sealcoating Cost in St. Helens: What Homeowners Are Paying in 2026

 St. Helens is the county seat of Columbia County, situated along the Columbia River about 30 miles north of Portland.
 The city's position along the river corridor means heavy rainfall, moderate temperatures, and the same Willamette Valley moisture patterns that demand regular asphalt maintenance.
-This guide covers what St. Helens homeowners are paying for sealcoating in 2026.
+Industry sources have historically reported baseline ranges for the St. Helens area, though actual costs in the current market vary widely based on site-specific factors and may be significantly higher.

 For background, see what sealcoating is and how it works.